TDM’s KMI Healthcare records RM78.1m revenue in Q3

-KUANTAN: TDM Bhd’s healthcare arm, Kumpulan Medic Iman Sdn Bhd (KMI Healthcare), recorded a revenue of RM78.1 million in the third quarter (Q3) of 2022, a 38 per cent increase compared with RM56.4 million in the same period the previous year.
+KUANTAN: TDM Bhd’s healthcare arm, Kumpulan Medic Iman Sdn Bhd (KMI Healthcare), recorded a revenue of RM78.1 million in the third quarter (Q3) of 2022, a 38% increase compared with RM56.4 million in the same period the previous year.

-KMI Healthcare chief executive officer Dr Rayney Azmi Ali said various factors contributed to the financial result, including the increase in the use of beds and ownership of insurance by the society.
+KMI Healthcare CEO Dr Rayney Azmi Ali said various factors contributed to the financial result, including the increase in the use of beds and ownership of insurance by the society.

-“This is an achievement for the healthcare division to record such income, which if we look at the reasons are from the addition of outpatients and inpatients in addition to bed utilisation up to 60 per cent in Q3,” he said at the 25th Anniversary of KMI Kuantan Medical Center (KMI Kuantan) and the Malaysian Society for Quality in Health (MSQH) accreditation ceremony here today.
+“This is an achievement for the healthcare division to record such income, which if we look at the reasons are from the addition of outpatients and inpatients in addition to bed utilisation up to 60% in Q3,” he said at the 25th Anniversary of KMI Kuantan Medical Center (KMI Kuantan) and the Malaysian Society for Quality in Health (MSQH) accreditation ceremony here on Dec 3.

 The event was also attended by TDM chairman Datuk Tengku Farok Hussin Tengku Abdul Jalil.